Billing and Limits

 Section titled “Limits that shape usage”Depending on the area:

-- runtime — max replicas per process, max pod size, total team budget
+- runtime — max replicas per process, max pod size;

-- storage — database storage size, object storage bucket size
+hobbypods cap at one replica - storage — database storage size, object storage size and egress allowance

-- monitoring — active metric series, log ingest rate, log retention window, query range
+- monitoring — active metric series, log ingest rate, log retention window

 Plan choice is a workload decision